christopheradnel414/FALCON/README.md

 # Executing Benchmarks

 ## Preparing Dataset
-In this work, we are using 3 main datasets ([PPI](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.PPI.html), [MedMNIST Organ-C](https://medmnist.com/), and [MedMNIST Organ-S](https://medmnist.com/)).
-PPI dataset will be automatically downloaded from the installed torch-geometric module when we run the benchmarks, while Organ-C & S datasets are included in this github repository.
+In this work, we are mainly working with 4 datasets ([PPI](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.PPI.html), [MedMNIST Organ-C](https://medmnist.com/), [MedMNIST Organ-S](https://medmnist.com/), and [Flickr](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.Flickr.html)).
+PPI and Flickr datasets will be automatically downloaded from the installed torch-geometric module when we run the benchmarks, while Organ-C & S datasets are included in this github repository.
 However, since Organ-C & S are originally an image dataset, we included a pre-processing script to convert the image to graph based on their vectorized pixel intensities and between sample cosine similarity.
 Before initial run of the code, user needs to run the Organ pre-processing script as follows:
 ```
 ./generate_organ.sh
 ```
+Additionally, we also work with Cora and PubMed datasets for the comparison with the [graph coarsening](https://github.com/szzhang17/Scaling-Up-Graph-Neural-Networks-Via-Graph-Coarsening) method.
+Both Cora and PubMed datasets are also included in the installed torch-geometric module, hence, it will also be automatically downloaded when we run the respective benchmarks.

 ## Pre-processing for ClusterGCN and GNN AutoScale
 As mentioned in the introduction, both included ClusterGCN and GNN AutoScale package takes the pre-processed contracted graph dataset as input.
 Hence, we need to generate these contracted graphs using the following script: